 There are certain components of complaints that CDSBC cannot address because they are outside of our power.
 CDSBC is not able to:

-you think you have been harmed through treatment provided by a dentist, dental
+you think you have been harmed through treatment provided by a CDA, dental

-therapist or CDA and you are seeking compensation CDSBC recommends also
+therapist or dentist and you are seeking compensation CDSBC recommends also

 speaking with a lawyer.
 Such claims are resolved through the legal process, not